cncf/wg-serverless/workflow/spec/examples.md

 #### Description

-This example shows a single Operation state with one action that calls the "greeting" function.
+This example shows a single Operation task with one action that calls the "greeting" function.
 The workflow data input is assumed to be the name of the person to greet:

 ```json